-National UMC’s Reredos Society honors those who have made a legacy gift to the church.
-Named after the beautiful needle-pointed piece of art behind the church altar, the Reredos Society celebrates the rich history of our church and ensures our work will continue well into the future.
+National UMC’s Legacy Circle honors those who have made a legacy gift to the church.
+The Legacy Circle celebrates the rich history of our church and ensures our work will continue well into the future.

 For information regarding a planned gift, you are encouraged to consult your personal financial or legal advisors.

-For information and support on initiating a donation of any kind, please contact Rev. Dr. Charles A. Parker.
+For information and support on initiating a donation of any kind, please contact Pam Murdoch, Finance Coordinator.